Skip to main content

 These methods work on the principle of hooks.
-Implementing these methods allows controlling the scraper's operation at different stages, from initialization to object destruction
+The implementation of these methods allows you to control the parser's operation at different stages, from initialization to object destruction.

 async parse(set, results)

-The method parse implements the main logic for processing the request and obtaining the parsing result.
-The arguments passed are:
+The parse method implements the main logic for processing a query and obtaining the parsing result; the following are passed as arguments:

-results- object with results that must be filled in and returned from theparse()- the scraper must check for the presence of each key in the results object and fill it only if present, thereby optimizing speed and parsing only the data used in forming the result
+• the parser must check for the presence of each key in the results object and fill it only if present; this optimizes speed and parses only the data used in result formation

 Let's look at an example: